 This is a list of things I highly recommend for use with the Alto 1743 travel trailer.
 I paid for each item, and I don’t get any freebies, so if it is on this list, it means I really like it and I use it.
 And if you want to really get into Alto gear recommendations, join the Altoiste group on Facebook, it’s a priceless resource for owners and wanna-be-owners!

-Air Compressor: This little 12V package is useful for checking and topping up tires on my trailer, my car, and my bike.
-It’s not crazy powerful, but it’s not crazy big either, less than 10x10x4 inches, so it tucks into a corner of the storage area in the Alto.
+Air Compressor: This little 12V package is useful for checking and topping up tires on my trailer and my truck.
+It’s crazy powerful, but it’s not crazy big either.
+Clips onto the car battery for power.
 I don’t use it a lot, but when I need it, I have it.